ahmadzaki2975/Project-ProgDas-2021/README.md

 Run mainapp.exe

-if mainapp.exe is blocked by antivirus, create mainapp.exe using powershell.
+if mainapp.exe is blocked by antivirus, create mainapp.exe using powershell. follow this [Youtube Video](https://youtu.be/pZvJwzvwFFk?t=198) for more information.

 ## Contents
 book.cpp